-Cañada College does not at present have a campus EEOAC committee and should decide if this should be part of the College or at the District level only.
+Cañada College needs to review whether the EEOAC committee should be part of the College or at the District level.

 4 a The institution creates and maintains appropriate programs, practices, and services that support its diverse personnel.

 Hiring policies and practices at Cañada are consistent with the SMCCCD Equal Employment Opportunity Policy (Document #9).
 This policy mandates a commitment to "equal employment opportunity and full recognition of the diversity of cultures, ethnicities, language groups and abilities that are represented in its surrounding communities and student body."
 It provides for equal access to all programs and activities for people of any "ethnic group, identification, national origin, religion, age gender, sexual orientation, race, color or physical or mental ability."